WarmCyan/cvera/README.md

 "printing"/dumping out the rules table should output semantically equivalent vera code to what was input.

+the interpreter (`bin/run`) can either execute on a passed file containing vera source code, or it can be piped in via stdin.

+An implicit constants pass is handled in the parser for any `x:50` syntax, disable by running with `--no-implicit-constants`

 ## Running/testing

 If you want to use the cosmopolitan compiler, first run